Thyroid Labs Explained

 Are you Experiencing Fatigue, Weight Gain, and Thinning Hair?
 How is Your Thyroid Health?

-Many woman report hypothyroid symptoms during their consults and tell me their thyroid function has been tested and was found to be “normal”.
+Many women report hypothyroid symptoms during their consults and tell me their thyroid function has been tested and was found to be “normal”.

 However, upon review of lab results I find thyroid health has rarely been fully assessed and usually only one lab (TSH) has been tested, which is only looking at one small piece of the full picture!